STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/mcu-firmware/gyro.md

 > FIXME: The component starts outputting data only after determining the first average.
 This means that
 > powering on the Brain on a rotating platform may never provide a rotation output.

-> FIXME: The component tries to save memory by not implementing a proper siding window.
-However, the 2.5
-> second measurement delay may be too long to introduce errors.

 ### Orientation estimation

 The `IMUOrientationEstimator` component implements [Madgwick's algorithm](https://ahrs.readthedocs.io/en/latest/filters/madgwick.html#orientation-from-imu) to estimate orientations from the acceleration and angular speed